Verdict on Sharifs’ pleas challenging Avenfield sentences today

 The NAB prosecutor then requested the court for adjournment and said he recently underwent an open heart surgery and cannot stand for more than two hours.
 Justice Miangul remarked that the court will give him a chair to sit on.
 However, Qureshi said that sitting on chair exerts pressure on feet.

-Justice Athar then remarked: "This is an important case and it would have been great if we concluded it today.
+Justice Athar then remarked: "This is an important case and it would have been great he we concluded it today.
 We will take a whole day for this case."

 Comments